Gene Chen

-Gene Chen (August 1, 1938 – June 5, 2001) was a Chinese American martial artist.
-Though he was knowledgeable in many Chinese martial arts, he was a master in Chu Gar Southern Praying Mantis and Chen-style t'ai chi ch'uan.
+Gene Chen (1 August 1938 – 5 June 2001) was a Chinese American martial artist.
+Though he was knowledgeable in many Chinese martial arts, he was a master in Chu Gar Southern Praying Mantis and Chen-style tai chi.

 Early life

 Gene Chen was born in Shanghai 1938, the Year of the Tiger.
-He lived there with his father, mother, two older sisters and two younger brothers until the family fled to Hong Kong due to the Chinese Revolution (1949) following World War II.
+He lived there with his father, mother, two older sisters and two younger brothers until the family fled to Hong Kong due to the Chinese Communist Revolution following World War II.

 As a boy, Gene and his younger brothers would often be surrounded and harassed by neighborhood bullies when walking home from school.
 Gene stood his ground and did what he could to protect his younger brothers.
 Since these bullies had learned martial arts, Gene decided that he needed to learn a system that he could use to defeat them.
 He approached Chu Yu Hing's top disciple, Dong Yet Long and asked to learn Chu Gar Southern Mantis style.
 Master Dong was a cook at a local school when young Gene first met him.
 Master Dong initially refused to teach, denying any knowledge of martial arts.
 Gene was persistent though, and after making offerings of chicken, pork and wine, with his mother by his side, he was finally accepted as a student.
 Shortly after, Gene was introduced to Chu Yu Hing, and for the next for 7 years, under their tutelage; he patiently devoted himself to learning Southern Praying Mantis.
 He had discovered his lifelong passion for martial arts.